-Among the best supplements we’ve seen is Burn TS.
+Among the best supplements we’ve seen is Noom.
 It contains four ingredients; all clinically-tested and shown to increase energy, curb hunger and burn fat.

-Additionally, the team behind Burn TS is confident in their supplement, they’re offering a 2-Week Sample.
+Additionally, the team behind Noom is confident in their supplement, they’re offering a 14-day trial.

 To get the best results from Bulletproof Coffee, drink the product every morning when you wake up.